mrezabayat/iamsorush/content/posts/all-about-template.md

 ```

-*sample.cpp* successfully compiles to sample.obj, but it doesn't have a clue that in *main.cpp* special template of `Sample<int>` used, so the compiler does not create that special class to be instantiated.
-Therefore, when *main.cpp* is compiled with *sample.obj* we get a linking error.
+*sample.cpp* is successfully compiled to sample.o, but it doesn't have a clue that, in *main.cpp*, `Sample<int>` is used, so the compiler does not create that special class.
+Therefore, when *main.cpp* is compiled with *sample.o* we get a linking error.

 The easiest solution is to put both declaration and definition in the same file, *sample.h*.
 But it increases the size of the executable file and surpasses capabilities that separation of declaration and definition brings like solving circular dependencies.